 Special Event Insurance: What Is It?

-Special event insurance can help cover all types of events, such as concerts, marathons, festivals, raves, firework shows, historical re-enactments, car and boat shows, theatrical events, sporting events, antique or collector car shows, art shows, and pyrotechnics.
+Special event insurance can help cover all types of events, such as concerts, marathons, festivals, raves, historical re-enactments, car and boat shows, theatrical events, sporting events, antique or collector car shows, art shows, and pyrotechnics.
 To protect yourself from the financial repercussions of a lawsuit, businesses can purchase special event insurance.
 This can help to cover claims made by third-parties for property damage and bodily injury sustained during your event and event premises.
 Special event insurance must be purchased before the start of the event to be valid.

 What Types of Accidents Can Occur at Special Events?